 Advanced Placement (AP) Exams

 AP exams measure the mastery of the content and skills of a specific AP course.
 These tests are generally offered during the first two weeks of May.
 College Board registration occurs in the fall semester.
-Home school students wishing to register for an AP exam should contact the Academic Dean of Testing at Barbers Hill High School for registration and exam fee information.
+Home school students wishing to register for an AP exam should contact the College and Career Counselor at Barbers Hill High School for registration and exam fee information.

 The standard registration deadline is November 1st.
 A $40 late fee will be assessed for registration after the standard deadline.